Jerry Trainor

-Gerald William "Jerry" Trainor (born January 21, 1977) is an American actor and musician.
-He is known for playing Spencer Shay in the teen sitcom iCarly, winning three Kids' Choice Awards for his performance, and reprises the role on its revival series of the same name.
-He also appeared in Drake & Josh as "Crazy" Steve and T.U.F.F.
-Puppy as Dudley Puppy, for which he received a nomination for a Daytime Emmy Award.
+Gerald William "Jerry" Trainor (born January 21, 1977) is an American actor.
+He is best known for his roles as "Crazy" Steve in Drake & Josh and Spencer Shay in the teen sitcom iCarly (both on Nickelodeon) and its Paramount+ revival series of the same name, winning three Kids' Choice Awards for his performances.
+He also did voice work in T.U.F.F.
+Puppy as Dudley Puppy, for which he received a Daytime Emmy Award nomination.
 Since 2004, Trainor has worked primarily on the Nickelodeon network.
-Outside of this, he has had recurring and guest roles on young adult-oriented shows on the Disney Channel and Netflix as well as in more mature shows like Crossing Jordan and 2 Broke Girls.
+Outside of this, he has had recurring and guest roles on young adult-oriented shows on the Disney Channel and Netflix as well as in the more mature shows Crossing Jordan and 2 Broke Girls.

-Early life
+Early life and education

-Trainor was born and raised in San Diego, California, the son of Bill Trainor, a retired Navy fighter pilot and public defender, and Madelyn Trainor, a retired high school calculus teacher.
+Trainor was born Gerald William Trainor on January 21, 1977 and raised in San Diego, California, the son of Bill Trainor, a retired Navy fighter pilot and public defender, and Madelyn (née McNenly), a retired high school calculus teacher.
 He has an older sister named Liz.
-He is of Irish descent.
+He is of Irish, Croatian, and German descent.

 Trainor grew up in the San Diego community of Scripps Ranch and attended the University of San Diego High School.
-He studied drama at the University of California, Santa Barbara and graduated with a Bachelor of Fine Arts degree.
+He studied drama at the University of California, Santa Barbara graduating with a Bachelor of Fine Arts degree.
 He studied improvisation at The Groundlings school in Los Angeles.
 Before becoming an actor, he worked at San Diego SeaWorld.